High Weeds and Grass Public Service Announcement

 The Rain Garden and Native Planting Area Program is a voluntary program created by the city to encourage residents to use native plants in their yards to reduce storm water problems and improve environmental quality.
 Participants in the program register their rain garden or native planting area, and upon approval by the city, receive a sign to display in their yard.
 For more information on this program, please email email@example.com or visit www.indy.gov/sustainindy and click on “Water and Land,” then “Green Infrastructure,” and then the “Rain Garden and Native Planting Area Program.”
 You may also call the Urban Conservationist at 327-4000.

 This site was developed to provide general information.
 Data contained on this site has not been reviewed for accuracy or legal sufficiency.
 Documents displayed on this site are for reference purposes only.
-The Department of Code Enforcement, the City of Indianapolis, Marion County, Indy.gov and its authorized agents or contractors make no warranties or representations as to the accuracy of content on this site.
-The Department of Code Enforcement, the City of Indianapolis, Marion County, Indy.gov and its authorized agents and contractors assume no liability or responsibility for any errors or omissions in the content or operation of this site.
+The Department of Business and Neighborhood Services, the City of Indianapolis, Marion County, Indy.gov and its authorized agents or contractors make no warranties or representations as to the accuracy of content on this site.
+The Department of Business and Neighborhood Services, the City of Indianapolis, Marion County, Indy.gov and its authorized agents and contractors assume no liability or responsibility for any errors or omissions in the content or operation of this site.